What is dental

 charting is a process in which your dental healthcare professional lists and

 describes the health of your teeth and gums.
-It is also called periodontal charting.
-The charting is
+This is also called periodontal

-information about your dental health.
-After your hygienist creates or updates
+organizing information about your dental health.

-by coming back for regular check-ups and charting.
+regular checkups and charting.

-graphical tool for organizing all the important information
+dental chart is a graphical tool for organizing all the important information

 gums, and then makes notes on the chart about any important information that